surma/surma.dev/content/things/maelstromgaming.md

 ![Timeline while scrolling](12fps.png)

 The bars at the top show that we are *way* below 60fps, even below 30fps.
-The bars are green, which means “rasterized paint” is responsible.
-A single rasterized paint shows a duration of 80ms, which would mean are rendering with 12fps.
+The bars are green, which means “rasterized” and “paint” is responsible.
+Yes, [“rasterize” and “paint” are two operations][Rasterize and Paint].
+A single bar shows a duration of 80ms, which would mean are rendering with 12fps.
 That’s not good.

 Parallax scrolling is notorious for impacting scrolling performance negatively